valtlfelipe/statuscenter/README.md

 _To support the project, the app has a small price_

 ## Features
+- Dashboard with overview of current page status
 - List all incidents (open, resolved and maintenances)
 - Create new updates on open incidents
 - Create new incident